 Management experience.
 Many bakeries require at least a few employees.
 Experience in hiring, training, and managing staff can help an owner to navigate this process.

 Networking skills.
-Networking talents can be helpful in this industry, especially for businesses that offer catering options.
+Networking talents can be helpful in this industry, especially for small businesses that offer catering options.
 Establishing and maintaining relationships with local event venue owners can lead to increased referrals and future business.

 Costs to Start a Bakery